DISCIPLINE POLICY

 (e) Pushing and/or pulling each other-whether playfully or otherwise - is not allowed under any circumstances in YPS as the same goes against the norms of safety and disciplined behaviour.

 (f) The entire YPS community is clear in its understanding that - except in the case of boarders and that too on specified days at specified timings- the School is not a place for socializing with anyone other than students and staff of the institution.
 Hence, students are usually not permitted to receive guests in school.
 Parents/ Guardians and/or other relatives are not allowed to visit their wards in the classrooms without written permission from the Director.
-The Deputy Headmistress may grant this permission on the Director's behalf.

 2. No student is allowed to bring any pets to school.